IYV is a Registered School both with the U.S. and Canadian Yoga Alliance, both are internationally recognized associations.

 Guest Speaker: Acharya Thommas Michaud

 This is an introduction to the basics of Ayurveda and how to make practical use of the information in a group session.
-You will experience 4 group sessions, each with a different theme from Ayurveda.
+You will experience one Ayurveda Yoga therapy Group Session as a sample class.
 Each session has a 45 minute asana practice built on the theme as well as appropriate breathing practices and a Yoga Nidra session that integrates the knowledge.
 We will have a lecture from a local Ayurveda Practitioner on food and meal preparation as well as enjoying the lunch you make.
 You will add to your skills and knowledge in both practical and experiential ways.
 Yoga and Ayurveda both recommend taking time away from your daily life on a regular basis and immersing yourself in yoga, nature and self-reflection.
 Asana Clinics continue throughout the program to build your own practice as well as learning to teach the postures.

 Guest Speaker:Joanne Cooper, Ayurvedic Chef